alexakreizinger/styleguide/_includes/get_featured_rules_for_audience.md

 {% assign titleLoop = 0 %}
-{% for sect in include.filename %}
+{% for sect in include.filename.rules %}
     {% for stylerule in sect.topics %}
         {% if stylerule.audience contains include.audience and stylerule.featured and titleLoop == 0 %}
 ### [{{ include.sectionname }}]({{ include.sectionlink }})